 1. Work on your goals.
 Not on others’ —

-Musk didn’t know that he needed to pass the school subjects to move onto the next grade, so he instead played video games, read books, and wrote software.
+Musk didn’t know that he needed to pass the school subjects to move onto the next grade, so he instead played video games, read books, and wrote softwares.
 He asked the point behind scoring A in a subject he didn’t care about.

 We want to earn millions, buy a bigger fridge, buy more branded jeans and dresses, then a bigger wardrobe to keep those impulsive buys, and then make more money to keep this lifestyle going on.
 What for?
-Most of my batch mates did MBA or MS or Ph.D.
-Some of them were genuinely interested in the education, but the rest was just following those passionate ones.
+Most of my batch mates did an MBA or MS or Ph.D.
+Some of them were genuinely interested in education, but the rest was just following those passionate ones.

 We quickly fall for what others are doing under the fear of losing out or jealousy or peer pressure.
 But staying away from these distractions isn’t that hard.

 Find the subjects of life in which you want to score well.
 Think about what do you want for yourself and the world.
-Then realize your deliverables and goals out of those desires and purposes.
+Then realize your deliverables and set your goals out of those desires and purposes.
 Rest is someone else’s problem.

 Rather than plodding along with the herd, peak around.
 Maybe some other mud path leads to the brow of the mountain, where the grass is crisper and suits your mellow taste.